Colonel-Forbin/ESAL/Labs/ADC.md

 In the ADC_setup function, initialize and setup your ADC lines.
 Consult the data sheet sections and peripheral driver library you read as a prelab in order to help you.

-* Read in the ADC values and print them to the screen in Volts.
+* Read in the ADC values and print them to the screen in Volts and Hexadecimal values.
-* Check your accuracy with a Volt meter.
+* Check your accuracy with a voltmeter or oscilliscope.
+Make note of the error in your documentation.
 * Print the value of the sensor to the screen as well, not the voltage.
 	*  Ie.  If it is a presure sensor and you are putting 1N of force on it, make sure it displays 1N of force.

+In your writeup at the top of the c file, make sure to describe in detail how the peripheral is setup, pin configuration, and sensors used.
+Discuss the issues in code, changes that might need to be made, etc.  Comment on possible other hardware configurations.

 Save your code, commmit it, push to github when documented.